alexjvr1/TopoPlot/README.md

 Natural Earth Data provides one such source of shape files for countries.
 Different versions of these (varying by how borders are defined) can be downloaded [here](https://www.naturalearthdata.com/downloads/10m-cultural-vectors/)

+They can also be downloaded per country from the GADM [here](https://gadm.org/download_country.html), but these files are MUCH larger.

 A custom polygon can also be used using the '--mask country' option.
 Simply provide a custom shape file.